sunilabrahamindia/sunilabraham/publications/photocopying-the-past.md

 ## Context and Background

 This article appeared during the debate around amendments to India's Copyright Act.
-Abraham argues for a balanced view of intellectual property that prioritises public interest, access to books, and flexibility for future technological shifts.
+Sunil Abraham argues for a balanced view of intellectual property that prioritises public interest, access to books, and flexibility for future technological shifts.
 The commentary highlights the tension between rights-holder lobbying, government compromise, and the real needs of students, educators and readers in India.

 ## External Link